 From Mac Dre to E-40, this small northern California city produced some of the most important rap figures to ever be part of hip hop.

 The legend Mac Dre is often considered the king of Bay Area’s Hip Hop.
 While identifying with the entire Bay Area, and not just Vallejo, Mac Dre would release and be part of dozens of projects helping to solidify his career as a true Bay Area legend.

-The true icon of the Hyphy movement did not only become somewhat a God of Bay Area’s Hip Hop scene but would also help establish the careers of other with Thizz Nation / Thizz Entertainment like Mistah FAB, J Diggs, Dubee aka SugaWolf, and others.
+The true icon of the Hyphy movement did not only become somewhat a legend and pioneer of Bay Area’s Hip Hop scene but would also help establish the careers of others with Thizz Nation / Thizz Entertainment like Mistah FAB, J Diggs, Dubee aka SugaWolf, and manymore.

 Somewhat of a rival of Mac Dre, at least during their early days within the music industry, E-40 is probably the biggest artist to ever come from northern California.

-Other Vallejo and Bay Area rap artists include Celly Cel, B-Legit, The Click, Little Bruce, Funk Mobb, The Mossie, Dubee, and J Diggs, all have ties to either E-40 and Sick Wit It Records or Mac Dre and his Thizz Nation movement.
+Other Vallejo and 90s Bay Area rappers included Celly Cel, B-Legit, The Click, Little Bruce, Funk Mobb, The Mossie, Dubee, and J Diggs, all have ties to either E-40 and Sick Wit It Records or Mac Dre and his Thizz Nation movement.

 Bay Area Hip Hop: Richmond

 The city of the Bay that has the light shed on it the least as numerous of pioneers, outside of the likes of Master P who begun his career in the small Bay Area city, is the city of Richmond.